What Are the Different Types of Blenders?

 6. Immersion Blender

-They are a hand-held piece of equipment that has a motor on one end and blades on the other, often called Stick Blenders.
+These hand-held blenders are equipped with the motor on one end and blades on the other.
+They are often referred to as Stick Blenders.
 Without having to move it to and from a blender, they can do big jobs like mixing smoothies and pureeing soups directly in the pot, and they can also handle small jobs like making a dressing or whipping cream.

-Use: As these types of belnders are designed to work with hot liquids, soup and hot liquids are typically a very good starting point when using immersion blenders.
+As these types of blenders are designed to work with hot liquids, soup and hot liquids are typically a perfect starting point when using immersion blenders.
 They can also be used to make smoothies or beverages free of seeds, but they lack the strength of full-size blenders, so maybe the texture won’t be the best.

 Cleaning: It is very easy to clean immersion blenders as they do not have any jars and can be used directly in a bowl or pot.
 As such, all you need to do is clean their blades and rinse them, and you’ll be done.
 You’ll want to consider a dishwasher safe, removable shaft on the immersion blenders.
 This way, during washing, you won’t need to worry about getting the blender’s motor wet.
 Plus, they remove the need for hand-cleaning the area around the blades.

-You can use it to blend ingredients in-situ.
+You can use it to blend ingredients in different containers.

 Can be uncomfortable to hold for big prep jobs